-System CR % V of System S Pct. of syste Immed.
-Priority 1 em value to bu 1-5 Years Priority 2 dget for repair/r 6-10 Years System/Component Notes Roof 2 \$242,680 2 10 75 13 Description: Built-up roof - 1997 Priority 1: No reported problems Priority 2: No reported problems 2011: Replacement of the pre-cast coping stones and minor roof repairs were done in 2010.
+System GR \ % or system \$ Immed.
+Priority 1 ue to budget for 6-10 Years 11+ Years System/Component Notes Roof 2 \$242,680 2 10 75 13 Description: Built-up roof - 1997 Priority 1: No reported problems Priority 2: No reported problems 2011: Replacement of the pre-cast coping stones and minor roof repairs were done in 2010.
 2008: Structure Tek rating is 50 out of 100 for the roofNo reported leaks; staining observed on second floor is likely due to roof drains / sumpsSome coping stones (pre-cast concrete panels) are cupping.
 Affected stones should be removed and replaced or covered to prevent water infiltration into the wall assembly.